-I have been seeing these adorable cheese balls all over the internet for the past three years.
-Every year, I say I am going to attempt at least the Christmas Tree Cheese Ball, but then I forget.
-This year I tackled it and guess what?
+I have been seeing these adorable cheese balls all over the internet for awhile now.
+Every year, I say I am going to attempt at least one Christmas Tree Cheese Ball, but then I forget.
+This year I tackled it, and guess what?
 Not only do I love it but every time I have served one people are wowed!
 Trust me, I not much of a crafty person and was pleasantly surprised at how easy this recipe is from mixing to shaping the trees.

-Evidently there is a book out there that not only shares great cheese ball recipes but they also show you how to make them.
-Since I do not have the book, I winged it.
-I have been making a few different cheese balls as well as cheese logs during the past couple holidays, so I had a basic idea of what to do.
+Evidently, there is a book out there that not only shares great cheese ball recipes but they also show you how to make them.
+Since I did not have time to get the book, I had to wing it.
+I have been making a few different cheese balls as well as cheese logs for the past couple of holidays so I felt confident I should be able to hand this recipe.

 Recipe: Christmas Tree Cheese Ball

-lemon peel to make star for garnish
+lemon peel to make a star for garnish

-- Return the cheese trees to the refridgetor until 30 minutes before serving.
+Return the cheese trees to the refrigerator until 30 minutes before serving.

 Before serving add a lemon peel star.